ABOUT PACE

 Rev. Matt Bates

-Personnel Committee (Chair) and Leadership & Development Committee
+Personnel Committee (Chair)

-Centenary United Methodist, Senior Pastor
+Centenary United Methodist Church, Senior Pastor

 Page Bradford